lukemoore66/roc/README.md

-# roc - Remux Ordered Chapters - From Segemnted Matroska Files
+# roc - Remux Ordered Chapters - From Segmented Matroska Files

 A PowerShell script that transcodes / remuxes Matroska files that use ordered chapters (e.g. external OP and ED segments) into single Matroska files.